-The area of each estuary was visually classified as either unvegetated or vegetated in Google Earth.
-The unvegetated polygons come from the dataset by Leuven et al. (2017), and this analysis adds polygons of the vegetated area (Fig. 1).
-The vegetated area comprises the area that borders the active estuary and is covered with pioneering or fully grown tidal marsh vegetation.
-The presence of sinuous tidal creeks and vegetation other than, for instance, forest, were used as an indicator of present-day or recent tidal influence and older riparian vegetation was excluded.
-Tidal vegetation was distinguished by its different colour compared to surrounding forests and grass fields and by its clumpy and patchy structure.
-The elevation data in Google Earth were used as further evidence for the outer boundary of the tidal vegetation area to avoid steep gradients and cliffs at the transition from a supratidal elevation level to higher elevated areas bordering the estuary.
+The presence of sinuous tidal creeks and vegetation other than, for instance, forest, were used as an indicator for present-day or recent tidal influence and exclude older riparian vegetation.
+Tidal vegetation was distinguished by its different color compared to surrounding forests and grass fields and by its clumpy and patchy structure.
+The elevation data in Google Earth were used as further evidence for the outer boundary of the tidal vegetation area to avoid steep gradients and cliffs at the transition from supratidal elevation level to higher elevated areas bordering the estuary.

-Subsequently, centre lines of the polygons were constructed along the channel, which allowed width measurements perpendicular to this centre line (following the approach of Leuven et al., 2017).
+Subsequently, centerlines of the polygons were constructed along the channel, which allowed width measurements perpendicular to this centerline (following the approach of Leuven et al., 2017).
 This resulted in along-channel profiles of the active channel width, summed width of vegetation and estuary width, in which the estuary width is defined as the active channel width including bars plus the summed width of vegetation.
-The along-channel distance from the mouth was normalised with the length of the estuary.
+The along-channel distance from the mouth was normalized with

+- 10 the length of the estuary.
 Estuary length is defined as the length from the mouth up to the point where the estuary width is equal within a few percent to the active channel width, in our case the upstream river.
-By this normalisation a direct comparison is possible between estuaries with different lengths and our modelled simulations.
-Through this normalisation it becomes possible to compare estuaries with different tidal-fluvial dominance.
+By this normalization a direct comparison is possible between estuaries with different lengths and our modelled simulations.
+Through this normalization it becomes possible to compare estuaries with different tidal-fluvial dominance.
 Estuaries with a small river might have a smaller, more upstream, mixed-energy zone than estuaries with a larger river.
-As the mixed-energy zone is a somewhat objective designation because it is part of a continuum, we investigate vegetation cover as a function of the normalised position in the estuary and as a function of total energy.
-By doing this we do not delimit the mixed-energy zone but compare vegetation cover development with the development of the total energy along the estuary.
+As the mixed-energy zone is somewhat objective, because it is - 15 a label on a continuum, we investigate vegetation cover as a function of the normalized position in the estuary and as a function of total energy.
+By doing this we do not delimit the mixed energy zone but compare vegetation cover development with the development of the total energy along the estuary.

 Estimates of local tidal prism and total energy were made for each of the real estuaries based on Leuven et al. (2017).
-Local tidal prism was estimated by multiplying the alongchannel width profile with the tidal range profile and integrating over the distance upstream of a given point.
+Local tidal prism was estimated by multiplying the along-channel width profile with the tidal range profile and integrating over the distance upstream of a given point.
 The volume added by the river was characterised by river discharge multiplied by tidal period.
-We then calculated a characteristic velocity by dividing the local prism TP by the local active width W_a and half the tidal M2 period $T{M2}/2$.
-As a proxy for the total flow energy, this velocity was taken to the power of 3 as this is also a common indicator of sediment movement (Aubrey and Speer, 1985), so that flow energy is here calculated as $2T P(W_a T{M2})^{-3}$.
+We then calculated a characteristic velocity by dividing the local prism TP by the local active width $W_a$ and half the tidal M2 period $T{M2}/2$ .
+As a proxy for the total flow energy this velocity was taken to the power of three as this is also a common indicator of sediment movement (Aubrey and Speer, 1985), so that flow energy is here calculated as $2TP(W_aT{M2})^{-3}$ .

-3 Results
+25 3 Results